Rash Treatment Doctor Q&A

 A family doctor, primary care physician (PCP), or general practitioner (GP) can treat rashes with skill and expertise.
 However, for severe rashes or those that do not respond well to initial treatment, a board-certified dermatologist may be required.
 If that is the case, your family doctor, PCP, or GP can provide a referral for you to see a dermatologist.

-If you are concerned about a rash you are dealing with, our medical experts would be happy to take a look at it and provide any necessary treatment at UCare Urgent Care!
-We serve patients from El Paso TX, Lee Trevino Drive TX, Fort Bliss TX, Mission Valley TX, Resler Canyon TX, Alfalfa TX, Montwood TX, and Horizon City TX.
+If you are concerned about a rash you are dealing with, our medical experts would be happy to take a look at it and provide any necessary treatment at UCare Urgent Care and Walk-In Clinic!
+We serve patients from El Paso TX, Horizon City TX, Lee Trevino Drive TX, Fort Bliss TX, Mission Valley TX, Resler Canyon TX, Alfalfa TX, Montwood TX, and BEYOND.